robenkleene/rep-grep/tests/data/markdown/markdown-syntax.md

     8. Parish

 you'd get the exact same HTML output.
-The point is, if you want to, you can use ordinal numbers in your ordered Markup lists, so that the numbers in your source match the numbers in your published HTML.
+The point is, if you want to, you can use ordinal numbers in your ordered Markdown lists, so that the numbers in your source match the numbers in your published HTML.
 But if you want to be lazy, you don't have to.

 If you do use lazy list numbering, however, you should still start the list with the number 1.
-At some point in the future, Markup may support starting ordered lists at an arbitrary number.
+At some point in the future, Markdown may support starting ordered lists at an arbitrary number.

 List markers typically start at the left margin, but may be indented by